 It was a Sunday afternoon on 31st December.
-For a long time, I have wanted to visit Sun Temple during the evening to witness the magic of a sunset in Jaipur.
+For a long time, I have wanted to visit Sun Temple during the evening to witness the beautiful sunset in Jaipur.
 But the idea never took shape because of work commitments.
-I was wondering if Sun Temple will make for a great sunset point in Jaipur?
-In past, I have visited Nahargarh Fort during the sunset which is considered as the best sunset point in Jaipur.
-Read Is nahargarh Fort best sunset point in Jaipur?
+I was wondering if Sun Temple makes for a great sunset point in Jaipur?

-Read full post on Sun Temple in Jaipur
+Read the full post on Sun Temple in Jaipur

 Galta Gate is always buzzing with activity because it is frequented by the devotees on their way to Galta Temples at Galtaji.
 It’s a common route for both Galtaji and Sun temple.

 When I reached Galta Gate I found many young tourists and locals headed towards Galta Temple.
 People consider it auspicious to visit a temple on important occasions.
 New year eve must be one!
 It only took me a few minutes to reach the Sun Temple.

 Sun Temple has been under renovation for quite some time.
 Shikhara or tower of the temple was wrapped with a scaffolding.
 There was a lot of filth because of ongoing repair work.
 Workers were using a chemical to remove old paint from the stone surface.
 The current round of repair and renovation is funded by the state authorities since this temple is a heritage site.
 It’s a 300 years old temple!
 A private family trust owns and maintains this temple.